SSBUTrainingGrounds/Tabuu-3.0/README.md

 - Starboard
 - Persistent Reminders
 - Lots of other useful General User Commands
-- Lots of other not-so-useful gGeneral User Commands
+- Lots of other not-so-useful General User Commands

 The full list of commands with an explanation on how to use them can be found within the [CommandList.md](CommandList.md) file.